dan-koller/Android-Basic-Calculator/README.md

 ## Technologies

 The app is written in Kotlin and uses the Android SDK.
+Testing is done with Roboelectric and JUnit.

 ## License